The ability of this research technique to study a population through a sample in its natural setting is the rationale behind it’s use.

 For this research, the Non-probability sampling procedure will be adopted.
 This method was chosen from among many other sampling techniques because of the unstructured nature of the population.
 Unlike the probability sampling, this technique is most appropriate for this work because the researcher did not have access to the whole population.
 However, it produces very good data, providing information about the general characteristics of the population under study.
 The Non-probability sampling procedure type used for this research is the Convenience sampling as the researcher administer the research instrument to the available subjects.

-3.4 Description of the measuring instrument
+of the measuring instrument

 The instrument used for this study was the questionnaire containing open-ended questions with simple sentences for easy comprehension.
 The questions are aimed at assessing the respondent’s idea of the subject matter.
 It was divided into section A (demographic data; bio data of respondents) and B (psychographic data; answers to the research questions).

-The main objective of the questionnaire is to determine the various aspects of the traditional modes of communication in Bille community and how they can play optimal roles in the development of the community.
+of communication in Bille community and how they can play optimal roles in the

 3.5 Validity of the instrument